Tours & Day Trips in Cluj-Napoca

 Also, there are sports events and competitions that are organized in the area, as well as summer festivals and celebrations.
-Located some 30 km away from Cluj-Napoca, it’s great for a day spent in the great outdoors.
-On your ay back to Cluj, stop at Gilau for a spectacular view of the sunset over another lake.
+Located some 30 km away from Cluj-Napoca, it’s perfect for a great day outdoors.
+On your way back to Cluj, stop at Gilau for a spectacular view of the sunset over another lake.
 A nice way to end a day spent in nature.

 Bukovina is further up North and the place where you will see some of the most beautiful monasteries in Romania.
 Some of them are included in the World UNESCO patrimony, like the Voronet monastery, painted 400 years ago with a unique shade of blue which stood the test of time so well that it baffled experts.
 And if admiring old monasteries makes you think that time stays still in this part of the world, then a trip with the Mocanita (a very-very slow train that still runs on coal) will guarantee that you have fallen in a time pocket only the lucky ones who visit this place know about.
 Like Maramures, the best way to experience the beauty of this region – and also due to logistics – is on a multi-day guided tour.

 Sighisoara Citadel is another well-known popular tourist attraction for a day trip from Cluj.
-You will be surprised by the oldest inhabited medieval citadel in Europe and start wondering how would it be to actually live here – like the locals do?
-If you travel away from Cluj for more than one day, you could even book a stay at one of the boutique hotels in the citadel.
+You will be surprised by the oldest inhabited medieval citadel in Europe and start wondering how would it be to actually live here, in the beautiful coloured buildings from the 16th century – like the locals do?
+If you travel away from Cluj for more than one day, you could even book a stay at one of the boutique hotels in the citadel or at a guest house.
 They provide modern accommodations in the most amazing historical setting.
-Can you say this about any other touristic destination?
+Can you say this about any other tourist destination?

-Our guides and tours from Cluj-Napoca can take you to visit these sights – and if you need help with planning your itinerary let us know!
+Our friendly tour guides from Cluj-Napoca are happy to take you to visit these sights – and if you need help with planning your itinerary let us know!